Managing the Job Offer Process

 CONSEQUENCES IF YOU RENEGE ON AN OFFER

 Companies spend thousands of dollars to recruit you, and if you renege on your commitment with little notice, it will be unlikely they will be able to replace you.
 Other students may have really wanted the job and you will have robbed them of the opportunity.
-Additionally, you could damage not only your own reputation but also that of the Career Center and university.
+Additionally, you could damage not only your own reputation but also that of Berkeley Career Engagement and the university.
 Recruiters have large professional networks and change jobs or companies often.
-They will take their knowledge of your unethical behavior everywhere they go and it is likely you will encounter the company representatives later in your professional life.
+They will take their knowledge of your behavior elsewhere and it is likely you will encounter the company representatives later in your professional life.

 Exploding offers are offers with “short fuse” deadlines.
 Employers may attempt to pressure you into accepting their offer immediately, thereby lessening the opportunity for competing offers.